dbt1/buildenv-closed/README.md

 **Please do not modify the Yocto-sources!
 This is not recommended by the Yocto-Team, but you can use [.bbappend](https://www.yoctoproject.org/docs/current/mega-manual/mega-manual.html#using-bbappend-files) files to complete, expand or override meta core Yocto recipes.**

-The generated local.conf contains only a few lines but contains a line which is pointing to a common config file and is valid for all images and supported machine types.
+The generated local.conf contains only a few lines but contains a line which is pointing to a common config file and is valid for all images and supported machine types to keep an unified image structure.
 The origin cloned sample config file ("local.conf.common.inc.sample") should be untouched.
 This avoids possible conflicts during updating the init script from git repo.
 After executed init script (step 2), the config sample file was renamed from "local.conf.common.inc.sample" to "local.conf.common.inc" and this file you can feed with your own options which have effect for all images you want to build.
 Alternatively you can modify the default "$HOME/Build/poky-X.X/<machine>/conf/local.conf" with your own requirements or include your own config file.
 After updated init script, some new or changed options could be added or removed.
 This case you should consider for your own configuration.

-### Global configuration files
+### Overview of global configuration files
 For local configuration these config files within your build directory are required:
 ```
 $HOME/build/poky-X.X/<machine>/conf/bblayers.conf